hanzeG/defi-mooc-lab2/README.md

     }
 ```

 Utilizing the binary search method mentioned earlier and based on the initial swap amount of `sUSD` (with the loan asset being `USDC`, and since there is slippage during the swap process, the borrowed `USDC` should be minimized), the algorithm approximates the quantity of `USDC` that minimizes borrowing costs.
-Finally, under the settings of `_dx`=`18800000e6` and `_dy_target`=`SUSDMetaPoolUpdated liquidity`, a total profit of `1,336,554.0445724 USDC` was achieved, compared to the optimized `3,072,730 USDC` in [the case study](https://etherscan.io/tx/0x2b023d65485c4bb68d781960c2196588d03b871dc9eb1c054f596b7ca6f7da56).
+Finally, under the settings of `_dx`=`18800000e6` and `_dy_target`=`SUSDMetaPoolUpdated liquidity`, a total profit of `1,336,554.0445724 USDC` was achieved, compared to the optimized `3,072,730 USDC` in [the case](https://etherscan.io/tx/0x2b023d65485c4bb68d781960c2196588d03b871dc9eb1c054f596b7ca6f7da56).